ZornLab/Mona/README.md

 ## Data preparation

-To explore your own datasets, some additional steps are needed.
 Mona should be thought of as a layer on top of Seurat, which handles the actual data prepration.
 For a consistent and reliable experience, we recommended processing your datasets with the included functions, which try to follow the best practices in Seurat.
 The steps for a single dataset will be similar to the following:

 ```
 counts <- Read10X("raw_data/dataset")